bevy-cheatbook/bevy-cheatbook/src/platforms/_index.md

  - Most Bevy features work OK on the Web.
 You can make a browser game using Bevy, albeit with limited performance (compared to a native desktop version), due to lack of multithreading, and some other possible caveats.
- - Mobile support is minimal.
-It's not hard to get something to run, but it will be broken in various major ways.
+ - Mobile support is minimal and broken.
+It will build, but may or may not run.
+   Expect to immediately run into major issues.
  - Game console support is still completely non-existent yet.

 If you are interested in these other platforms and you'd like to help improve